mdimran24/Compresser/README.txt

-main focus is compression and decompression.
-The program should be able to input from the user and compress the list of positions (giving the same words the same positions) like in task 2.
-The main difference is that I will need to decompress the positions which means recreating the sentence from the positions.
-In addition to this I will include punctuation and capitalization using the compressed file.
-For this to be more practical I decided to make two separate programs to create this.
+This program is designed to analyse a sentence inputted by the User.
+The program will calculate the position of each character in the sentence.
+Program should not be case sensitive.
+The program should then label words with a number and duplicate words should have the same label.
+The program should be able to recreate the sentence using the positions.
+Task 4 is then a sort of compression where it reuses these positions to recreate the sentence while using less data.

+CREATED AT: 07/2017